Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 ![Protocol Translation Gateway](./Assets/gateway-protocol-lrg.png)

+## Features
+This project is primarly a training and education project that is fully realized.
+You can take the componants and build out a working IoT system end to end.

+* Automated Regisration and Provisioing of Nano BLE Devices

 You may want to try the supporting projects for the Nano BLE Devices if you landed here out of sequence.

 ## Arduino Nano BLE 33 for Azure IoT Central